 The aim of ‘From Forty With Love’ is to bring us all closer to that sometimes elusive place of freedom and contentment.
 It seeks to combine the power of collective wisdom and of storytelling with the value of learning, inspiring and mentoring others.

-A bit about me: I am a journalist, a writer, a blogger, a coach and a teacher of writing and journalism.
-I love to write from the heart, to share the stories of inspiring men and women, to have a positive impact on those around me and to share my experience with the hope of helping others.
+About me: I love to write from the heart, to share the stories of inspiring men and women, to have a positive impact on those around me and to share my experience with the hope of helping others.
 I love to laugh, dance, exercise, enjoy Nature, share, explore and to go on adventures.

 This site follows on from my first blog Just As I Am – An Experiment in Self Acceptance, which I began on March 9th, 2011.
 Throughout the 40 days of Lent, I tried to abstain from negative thoughts about my body, appearance and achievements and I blogged about the journey.
 I shared about my unhealthy eating behaviours, my struggles with perfectionism, procrastination and low self-esteem and my feelings around not yet having children.
 I incorporated the stories of individuals or organisations that were championing positive body image and self-acceptance.
 That blog took me through my 40th birthday.
 Turning 40 is a milestone in any woman’s life but it’s perhaps particularly significant for women who are single, without children or in career transition.
 I was all three, which is why I felt that was an exciting time and one worth writing about.